Helen-Tam/weather-app/README.md

   - Smoke Test: It creates a temporary pod in Kubernetes to see if the app actually starts.
   - Hotfix Verification Gate: The pipeline is paused and a notification message is send to Slack to verify the deployment to the staging environment.
   - Manual Approve: Go to the Jenkins UI and approve the deploy.
-- GitOps Trigger: Jenkins identifies env.BRANCH_NAME == "hotfix/", sets envName = "hotfix-staging", and updates values-staging.yaml.
+- GitOps Trigger: Jenkins identifies env.BRANCH_NAME == "hotfix/", sets envName = "hotfix-staging", and updates values-hotfix.yaml.
-- Result: ArgoCD sees the change and deploys to the Staging Environment to run needed tests before merging hotfix/ to main.
+- Result: ArgoCD sees the change and deploys to the Hotfix Environment to run needed tests before merging hotfix/ to main.

 - Trigger: The Hotfix PR is merged into main.
 - Pipeline Behavior: